 [12] wildcardEsc ::= '.'

-The . metacharacter matches also CARRIAGE RETURN (U+000D) and LINE FEED (U+000F).
-That is the dot-all option is set.
+The . metacharacter also matches CARRIAGE RETURN (U+000D) and LINE FEED (U+000F).
+That is, the dot-all option is set.

 This construct is a sub-set of the Character Classes construct of XML Schema [XML Schema Part 2] and is compatible with most other regular expression engines.